coreybutler/site-tm/pages/Move Better.md

 __**Note: For those who wish to train online, please indicate whether you have access to any of the following equipment: foam roller, tennis or lacrosse ball, theraband, the stick, stability ball, medicine ball (weight?), dumbbell (weight?), kettlebell (weight?).  <u>This equipment is not required.</u>*__

-__**Note: For those who wish to train on-site and do not yet have a group in mind, please indicate that, along with your preferred times and locations and I'll help.
-The more options you have, easier it will be to match you up.*__
+__**Note: For those who wish to train on-site and do not yet have a group in mind, please indicate this, along with your preferred times and locations.
+Select as many times and locations as you can and I'll do my best to coordinate schedules.*__

 <u><b>AVAILABILITY (ON-SITE):</b></u>